kubeflow/website/content/docs/pipelines/build-component.md

 ## Overview of pipelines and components

-A _pipeline_ is a description of an ML workflow, including all of the components in the workflow and how they combine in the form of a graph.
-(See the screenshot below showing an example of a pipeline graph.)
+A _pipeline_ is a description of a machine learning (ML) workflow, including all of the components of the workflow and how they work together.
 The pipeline includes the definition of the inputs (parameters) required to run the pipeline and the inputs and outputs of each component.

-Pipeline _components_ are implementations of pipeline tasks.
-Each task takes one or more [artifacts](/docs/pipelines/pipelines-concepts#step-output-artifacts) as input and may produce one or more [artifacts](/docs/pipelines/pipelines-concepts#step-output-artifacts) as output.
+A pipeline _component_ is an implementation of a pipeline task.
+A component represents a step in the workflow.
+Each component takes one or more [artifacts](/docs/pipelines/pipelines-concepts#step-output-artifacts) as input and may produce one or more [artifacts](/docs/pipelines/pipelines-concepts#step-output-artifacts) as output.

-Each task usually includes two parts:
+Each component usually includes two parts:

 ``Client code``
   The code that talks to endpoints to submit jobs.
 For example, code to talk to